pygame/pygame/docs/reST/ref/freetype.rst

    | :sl:`Return the default pixel size in dots per inch`
    | :sg:`get_default_resolution() -> long`

    Returns the default pixel size, in dots per inch for the module.
-At initial module load time the value is 72.
+If not changed it will be 72.

 .. function:: set_default_resolution